VictorCar86/Chronometer-Timer-Pomodoro/README.md

-# ⏲ TimeApp created with JavaScript
+# ⏲ Ultimate Timer created with Vanilla JavaScript
 ### This project is a Single Page Application, the code was made with HTML, CSS and Vanilla JavaScript

 ## ⏱ Chronometer